IBUNHABIBU/docker-cheetsheet/README.md

 3. Another cause of blocked by cors

-setting enviroment variables in heroku I used 'cat config/master.key' insead of pasting the key
+setting enviroment variables in heroku I used heroku config:set RAILS_MASTER_KEY = 'cat config/master.key' insead of using the backticks ``

 ## Live link